bluegenes/2022-paper-protein-kmers/manuscript.md

 If instead, k~aa~mers are generated for each translation frame of each read separately, Containment comparisons can again be used to find the fraction of these k~aa~mers that can be matched to the k~aa~mers in the reference database.
 The translation frame with the highest percent of matched k~aa~mers is most likely to be the coding frame for that read.
 These strategy can also be used to predict non-coding reads, where few, if any, translated k~aa~mers match to reference database k~aa~mers.
-This method works best when there are closely related organisms present in the reference database (@orpheum; @kaa_metapan).
+This method works best when there are closely related organisms present in the reference database [@orpheum;@kaa_metapan].

 ### Future directions and utility